-I was asked by the nice people at John Lewis to create a recipe for their ‘Great British BBQ Competition’.
 I wanted to make something that is simple to prepare but delicious and suitable for a barbecue, after a bit of thinking, I opted for Chicken Balti Kebabs.
 Whilst not sounding particularly British the Balti style of cooking is widely believed to originate from Birmingham, and I love spicy food!

 So on Saturday, stuff was purchased, friends were assembled and I set to work on making my Chicken Balti Kebabs!
 The ingredients are pretty simple.